Skip to content

 The prerendered HTML flows from the App Builder app to your storefront through App Builder storage and Edge Delivery Services overlay configuration:

-1. The App Builder app generates HTML β†’ Creates complete HTML files with prerendered product markup
+1. The App Builder app generates complete HTML files with prerendered product markup.

-2. HTML stored in App Builder blob store β†’ The App Builder app stores the HTML files in its own blob store
+2. The App Builder app saves those HTML files to its own file storage.

-3. Overlay configured in EDS β†’ The AEM Admin API configures the link to the App Builder blob store in your Edge Delivery Services configuration file as an overlay
+3. The AEM Admin API configures the link to the App Builder file storage as an overlay in your Edge Delivery Services configuration.

-4. Sitemap updated β†’ The AEM Admin API also updates your sitemap to include the new and updated product pages
+4. The AEM Admin API updates your sitemap to include the new and updated product pages.

-5. Content available β†’ Edge Delivery Services now serves the prerendered HTML from the overlay when product page URLs are requested
+5. Edge Delivery Services serves the prerendered HTML from the overlay when product page URLs are requested.

-The Commerce Prerender app uses App Builder storage and Edge Delivery Services overlay configuration.
-It is not an event-based system.
-Each time the App Builder app detects a product change and generates HTML, it stores the HTML in its blob store and configures the overlay link via the AEM Admin API.
-When the overlay is configured, the prerendered HTML is served at the product URLs automatically; the storefront does not need to perform any additional fetching or configuration.
+The Commerce Prerender app uses App Builder file storage and Edge Delivery Services overlay configuration.
+It does not use events to trigger updates.
+Each time the App Builder app detects a product change and generates HTML, it saves the HTML to App Builder storage and configures the overlay link via the AEM Admin API.
+When the overlay is configured, the prerendered HTML is served at the product URLs automatically.
+The storefront needs no additional fetching or configuration.

 How the storefront serves prerendered HTML

-2. HTML served β†’ EDS returns the prerendered HTML file (published by the App Builder app)
+2. HTML served → Edge Delivery Services returns the prerendered HTML file (published by the App Builder app)

-5. Enhancement β†’ The product-details block’s decorate() function replaces static HTML with interactive UI
+5. Enhancement → The product-details block’s decorate() function replaces the static HTML with the interactive PDP drop-in, which fetches live prices, stock, and add-to-cart from Commerce APIs

-This process is called progressive enhancement: The prerendered HTML is the initial page that everyone sees.
-The storefront code reads the existing DOM, extracts the SKU from the meta tag, and upgrades the page to an interactive experience for users with JavaScript.
-This approach ensures that crawlers and users without JavaScript always see complete product information, while users with JavaScript get the full interactive experience.
+This process is called progressive enhancementAn approach where a page starts as complete, readable HTML and JavaScript upgrades it to an interactive experience when it runs.
+Shoppers with JavaScript get live prices, stock, and add-to-cart.
+Crawlers and shoppers without JavaScript still see all the product information from the prerendered HTML.: the prerendered HTML is the complete page that everyone sees first.
+The storefront code reads the page’s existing HTML, extracts the SKU from the meta tag, and upgrades the page to a fully interactive experience for shoppers with JavaScript.
+Crawlers and shoppers without JavaScript always see complete product information from the prerendered HTML.

 blocks/product-details/product-details.js

-3. Replace with PDP drop-in: Clear the prerendered content and render the interactive PDP component.
+3. Replace with PDP layout: Clear the block content and render the interactive PDP containers.

 // File location: blocks/product-details/product-details.js